Tyrone-Liu/ExperimentalApp/README.md

 + [ ] The focus distance used for capture can not match the one used for request.
 Seems to have hyper focal distance be the furthest focus distance.
 + [ ] The first capture request go into pipeline will take triple times of exposure time.
 + [ ] If the capture format is JPEG, image can not be saved after called 'captureSession.abortCapture()'.
++ [ ] On 'OnePlus 6', when the image format is RAW_SENSOR, the preview viewfinder will get anomalously brighter, but the captured image still have normal brightness.
++ [ ] On 'OnePlus 6', when the image format is JPEG and the 'captureSize' is the max available value '4k x 3x', the edge of result image will be cut out.
++ [ ] When the image format is RAW_SENSOR, the 'captureSize' acquired from 'cameraCharacteristics' will be slightly bigger than then actual result.